-Interestingly, our results allow us to strengthen several seminal characterization results in the literature by replacing \textsl{Pareto efficiency} with \textsl{pairwise efficiency}, both for lottery rules and for deterministic rules.
-In Section~\ref{sec:previous_results}, we elaborate on how we can strengthen characterization results of the Random Serial Dictatorship rule \citep[][Theorem~1]{basteck2024axiomatization}, Trading Cycles rules \citep[][Theorems~1 and 8]{pycia2017incentive}, Hierarchical Exchange rules \citep[][Theorem]{papai2000strategyproof}, and Priority-Trees–Augmented Top Trading Cycles rules \citet[][Theorem~1]{ishida2024group}.
+Our results also allow us to strengthen several seminal characterization results in the literature by replacing \textsl{Pareto efficiency} with \textsl{pairwise efficiency} and \textsl{non-wastefulness}, both for lottery rules and for deterministic rules.
+In Section~\ref{sec:previous_results}, we elaborate on how we can strengthen characterization results of the Random Serial Dictatorship rule \citep[][Theorem~1]{basteck2024axiomatization}, Trading Cycles rules \citep[][Theorems~1 and 8]{pycia2017incentive}, Hierarchical Exchange rules \citep[][main theorem]{papai2000strategyproof}, and Priority-Trees--Augmented Top Trading Cycles rules \citep[][Theorem~1]{ishida2025group}.